+- 1 Radio system status, settings, and alerts.
+International, Canadian, or USA frequency band \Latitude

+- 4 \Longitude

+- (5) \Time

-1 Current radio system status, settings, and alerts.
-2 Current International, Canadian, or USA frequency band 3 Current latitude 4 Current longitude 5 Current time 6 Current speed over ground (SOG) or course over ground (COG) 7 Soft-key functions change depending on your current activity 8 Current working channel
+- 6 \Speed over ground (SOG) or course over ground (COG) - 7 Soft-key functions change depending on your current activity - (8) Working channel

-The current latitude, longitude, and time appear when the transceiver is connected to a GPS device.
-You can enter data manually when the transceiver is not connected to a GPS device.
+\The latitude, longitude, and time appear when the radio has a GPS signal acquired.
+You can enter data manually when the radio does not have a GPS signal.

-The current SOG and COG appear when the transceiver is connected to a GPS device, and the option is enabled in the menu (Number Settings, page 9).
+\\ The SOG and COG appear when the radio has a GPS signal acquired, and the option is enabled in the menu (Number Settings, page 9).